 From the bridge, it’s a mere 2,600 vertical feet and 3.55 (or so) miles to the top of Wittenberg.
 You’re, like, halfway there!
 Or you will be, in an hour or two.

 It’s also 2.3 miles from our next trail junction, where the yellow-blazed trail to Terrace Mountain splits off to the left, and we’ll turn right to continue climbing Wittenberg.
-It took me and my buddy Jeff an hour and eight minutes to reach that junction from the bridge.
+It took us an hour and eight minutes to reach that junction from the bridge.

 For those who would like a break from my blathering, you really just need to follow the Red Trail all the way to the top from here.
 Feel free to put me back in your pocket and concentrate on the thousands of calories you’re about to burn.

 6. You’re still reading?
 Why?
 I mean, awesome!
 Let’s do this thing!
 Immediately after the bridge, the trail gets serious about climbing.
 Those 2,600 vertical feet have to start somewhere, right?
 In about five minutes, arrive at the trail register and sign in.